Someshwar28Mishra/Low-Level-Designs/Solid-Principle/README.md

 ## 5. Dependency Inversion Principle (DIP)
 High-level modules should not depend on low-level modules.
 Both should depend on abstractions.
+Never depend on concrete classes, always depend on abstractions.

 ### Example:
 #### Violation of DIP